chosenobih/hamrlinc_docs/docs/Tutorial.md

 ### -c
 This .csv is the most crucial, as it contains information for how to locate your fastq files, and information for how you want them identified in later visualizations.

 There are 2 columns.
 Left column is either SRR accession codes, or the file basename of the fastq input directory.
-If you decide to use SRR code, the entire column must be SRR code; visa versa.
-If you use SRR accession code, each number must correspond to an existing entry in the [Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra) database.
+If you decide to use SRR accession codes, the entire column must be SRR accession codes; visa versa.
+If you use SRR accession codes, each number must correspond to an existing entry in the [Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra) database.
 If you input your own fastq files, the file basenames should NOT include the file suffix like .fq or .fastq.gz in your csv file.

 The right column are succinct names for each fastq file.
 The naming must follow the form: SAMPLE_SEQTECH_REP.
 Note "_" is the delimiter and is crucial for the program.
 TREATMENT includes information on variant, genotype, and treatment.
 SEQTECH is the sequencing method used.
 REP is the biological replicate number.